This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously

-How does Appdome Implement Binary Code Obfuscation?
+How Appdome Protects Mobile Apps With Binary Obfuscation?

-Prerequisites for Using Binary Code Obfuscation:
+Prerequisites for Using Appdome's Binary Code Obfuscation Plugins:

 To use Appdome’s mobile app security build system to Prevent Code Obfuscation , you’ll need: